-If you’re planning a European road trip, or even just a quick weekend away in your car, you’ll no doubt have plenty to think about and while it might not be the first thing you think about, getting the right car insurance should absolutely be a priority.
+If you’re planning a European road trip, or even just a quick weekend away in your car, you’ll no doubt have plenty to think about and while it might not be the first thing you think about, ensuring you have cover in Europe should absolutely be a priority.

 Driving on the other side of the road, in unfamiliar territory and tackling a language barrier are just a few of the things that make driving on the continent different and often more difficult that at home.